What is a Premium Only Plan (POP)?

 Our POP Q&A highlights other advantages

-How does a POP save money?
+How does a POP insurance save money?

 Insurance premium payments made through a POP are exempt from federal, state, and FICA (Federal Insurance Contributions Act) payroll taxes.